Cosedn/SC21Program/Tensor Factorization GPU/Readme.md

 | Hogwild_1GPU       | Hogwild! paralleled with 1 GPU.  |
 | CUSNTF_1GPU        | CUSNTF paralleled with 1 GPU.   |

 We use the macros in Section 3.2 to describe our programs.
-All the four programs is to factorize a 3-order sparse tensor R of size DIM0_LEN \* DIM1_LEN \* DIM2_LEN into 3 matrices U, V and W. The sizes of U, V and W are DIM0_LEN \* ATTR, DIM1_LEN \* ATTR and DIM2_LEN \* ATTR, respectively.
+All four programs are to factorize a 3-order sparse tensor R of size DIM0_LEN \* DIM1_LEN \* DIM2_LEN into three matrices U, V and W. The sizes of U, V and W are DIM0_LEN \* ATTR, DIM1_LEN \* ATTR and DIM2_LEN \* ATTR, respectively.
 KroMagnon-TF is the algorithm we proposed, which accelerates gradient descent convergence using KroMagnon, a Stochastic Variance Reduced Gradient (SVRG) method.
 Hogwild! and CUSNTF are previous algorithms used to compare with KroMagnon-TF.

 For KroMagnon-TF and Hogwild!, the programs will iterate MAX_ITER \* NONZEROS_NUM times.
 The stepsize of each iteration is LEARNING_RATE, and the regularization parameter LAMBDA is used to prevent overfitting.
 For all algorithms, each program will compute RMSE MAX_ITER times.

-ALL CUDA kernel functions is executed using BLOCK_NUM blocks, each block contains THREAD_NUM threads.
+All CUDA kernel functions are executed using BLOCK_NUM blocks, each block containing THREAD_NUM threads.
 The computation of each CUDA thread is implemented like this:

 ```cuda
 i = blockIdx.x * blockDim.x + threadIdx.x;